renxida/urob-sweep/readme.md

-# urob's zmk-config
+# rxd's mod on urob's zmk-config

-This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
+This is a modification to add support for cradio / ferris sweep support to urob's personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
-It consists of a 34-keys base layout that is re-used for various boards, including my Corneish Zen and an Advantage 360 pro.
+His config consists of a 34-keys base layout that is re-used for various boards, including his Corneish Zen and an Advantage 360 pro.
+But his base config depends on having 3 keys in the thumb cluster, which this fixes.

 This branch is updated for the latest ZMK using Zephyr 3.2.
 A legacy version compatible with Zephyr 3.0 is available